SymboLinker/dotsy/src/README.md

 # Dotsy

-Dotsy is a JavaScript library with which you can display randomly positioned non-overlapping dots in a rectangular HTML element.
+Dotsy is a JavaScript library with which you can create HTML for randomly positioned, non-overlapping, customized dots.
 You can set:
+- the height and width of the container
 - the radius and color of each dot
-- the size of the rectangular container
-... and then Dotsy creates the HTML for you.
+Then Dotsy calculates the locations and creates the HTML for you.

 This library can be used, for example, in software that may focus on:
 - subitizing